Crafting Community

 Building a community around your game is, essentially, the core principle behind all of your marketing efforts.

-Fortunately for you, you live in an era where the options for creating a community are practically endless — with all options being equally viable depending on what your audience research has been telling you.
+Fortunately for you, you live in an era where the options for creating a community are practically endless — with all options being equally viable depending on what your audience research is telling you.

 It’s the community that will get you sales, now and in the future, as well as ensuring your game hangs onto the relevance necessary to make the whole thing worth doing.